Latenode

 3

-1. Go to the Latenode Credentials panel and add a credential for the Microsoft SQL Server integration.
-Provide the necessary connection details, such as the server address, database name, username, and password.
+3. In the Latenode Credentials panel, add a new credential for the Microsoft SQL Server integration.
+Enter the necessary connection details, including the server address, database name, username, and password (stored securely in Latenode Secrets).

 4

-1. Add a SQL Server node to your workflow in the Latenode builder.
-2. In the node settings, select the SQL Server credential you added earlier.
-3. Specify the target table and map the extracted email data fields to the corresponding database columns.
+4. In the Latenode visual builder, add a Microsoft SQL Server node to your workflow.
+Configure the node settings, including the database connection details, table name, and map the extracted email data fields to the corresponding database columns.

 5